California: Politics

-The Democrats also now hold a supermajority in both houses of the state legislature.
-There are 62 Democrats and 18 Republicans in the Assembly; and 32 Democrats and 8 Republicans in the Senate.
+The Democrats also hold a supermajority in both houses of the state legislature.
+There are 62 Democrats and 18 Republicans in the Assembly; and 32 Democrats and eight Republicans in the Senate.

-The trend towards the Democratic Party is most obvious in presidential elections.
-From 1952 through 1988, California was a Republican leaning state, with the party carrying the state's electoral votes in nine of ten elections, with 1964 as the exception.
+From 1952 through 1988, California was a Republican-leaning state, as the party carried the state's electoral votes in nine of ten elections, with 1964 as the sole exception.
 Southern California Republicans Richard Nixon and Ronald Reagan were both elected twice as the 37th and 40th U.S. Presidents, respectively.
 However, Democrats have won all of California's electoral votes for the last eight elections, starting in 1992.

-In the United States House, the Democrats held a 34–19 edge in the CA delegation of the 110th United States Congress in 2007.
+In the U.S. House, the Democrats held a 34–19 edge in the California delegation of the 110th U.S. Congress in 2007.
 As the result of gerrymandering, the districts in California were usually dominated by one or the other party, and few districts were considered competitive.
 In 2008, Californians passed Proposition 20 to empower a 14-member independent citizen commission to redraw districts for both local politicians and Congress.
 After the 2012 elections, when the new system took effect, Democrats gained four seats and held a 38–15 majority in the delegation.
 Following the 2018 midterm House elections, Democrats won 46 out of 53 congressional house seats in California, leaving Republicans with seven.

 In general, Democratic strength is centered in the populous coastal regions of the Los Angeles metropolitan area and the San Francisco Bay Area.
 Republican strength is still greatest in eastern parts of the state.
 Orange County had remained largely Republican until the 2016 and 2018 elections, in which a majority of the county's votes were cast for Democratic candidates.
 One study ranked Berkeley, Oakland, Inglewood and San Francisco in the top 20 most liberal American cities; and Bakersfield, Orange, Escondido, Garden Grove, and Simi Valley in the top 20 most conservative cities.

 In October 2022, out of the 26,876,800 people eligible to vote, 21,940,274 people were registered to vote.
 Of the people registered, the three largest registered groups were Democrats (10,283,258), Republicans (5,232,094), and No Party Preference (4,943,696).

-Los Angeles County had the largest number of registered Democrats (2,996,565) and Republicans (958,851) of any county in the state.
+California retains the death penalty, though it has not been used since 2006.

+Foreign relations

+California is a member of the Commission of the Californias, a tri-lateral forum for cooperation between the U.S. state of California and the Mexican states of Baja California and Baja California Sur.